bear-codes/rawr/README.md

 ### Installing

 * Fork this repository and deploy it in you Paas provider ( Most providers have an option to deploy from github)
-* Any modifications needed to be made to files/folders
+* You can edit the `Dockerfile` as you wish to add/remove packages.

 ## Help